Ahmed-AbdullahCreates/Certificate-Generation-system/README.md

 3. **Use consistent naming**: Column headers should be simple (no spaces or special characters work best)
 4. **Browser compatibility**: Works best in modern browsers (Chrome, Firefox, Edge)

-## 📞 Support

-If you encounter any issues or have questions, please open an issue on the project repository.

----

-**Built with ❤️ using vanilla JavaScript - No backend required!**